 That is not to say the government does not recognize the importance of R&D in terms of our economy.
 Keeping talent in Canada is dependent on collaboration and partnerships with innovative businesses and R&D facilities at our post-secondary institutions.

 Is there government support for commercialization and development?

 There is more support for innovative research and development now than ever before in Canadian government funding.
 Disruptive technology development, demonstration, and deployment is a key area of the government’s strategic investment initiatives.
 The Industrial Research Assistance Program (IRAP) is generally a great program to start with, as it supports research and development projects of all sizes.
 Browse research grants and repayable funding to explore a wider range of options.

 Are there Canadian government funding programs available for the retail or distribution sector?

+Not usually, since the government evaluates risk similar to how banks do.
+The government likely sees retail as higher risk, so funding is limited in this case.
+But this doesn’t mean all avenues of funding are blocked off.
 Focus on regional centres like CFDC and Small Business Centres as well.
 You may also be able to leverage hiring and training funding.

 Are there Canadian government funding programs available to support manufacturing companies?

 Many Canadian business funding programs favour industrial and manufacturing companies.
 This is because product design, research, development, and production enhancement projects are most likely to lead to spin-off benefits throughout the Canadian economy.
 Manufacturers can start the government funding process by searching for funding by project type.

 Because of the high number of potential government funding programs manufacturers can apply for, we advise contacting Mentor Works to build a customized funding strategy that is aligned to your business’ upcoming growth opportunities.